quasientio/pal/docs/user/docs/guides/writing-callback-handlers.md

 ## Example 3: Caching with Execution Control (AROUND)

-This example implements a caching layer that can skip method execution:
+This example implements a caching layer that can skip method execution.
+AROUND intercepts use `ctx.proceed()` to call the original method, giving you full control over execution flow:

 ```java
 public class CachingCallback implements InterceptCallback {